Joosshh16/DevOps/Dockerization/docker/apps/api-nodejs/README.md

 ## JS API

-1. Clone and explore the Milestone 1 project.
+1. Clone and explore the project.
 I generated an SSH key on my device and integrated it to my Git account for secure connection.

     ```bash
     # generate an SSH key and input passphrase for added security